When it’s cold outside and you feel like something warm and cozy, it doesn’t get much better than rich and creamy hot chocolate.

-But wait.
-Isn’t hot chocolate packed with sugar, milk, artificial flavors, and a number of other things that aren’t keto-friendly?
-Nope, not this version.
+But wait — isn’t hot chocolate packed with sugar, milk, artificial flavors, and other ingredients that aren’t keto-friendly?
+Yes, most store-bought (and even homemade) versions are.
+But not this hot cocoa.

-This low carb hot chocolate recipe is made of heavy cream, 100% cocoa, stevia, and collagen.
-If you look at the nutrition facts below, you’ll see one serving contains just 3 grams of net carbs, 13 grams of protein, and 13 grams of fat.
-Does that sound like your average mug of hot cocoa?
+This low-carb hot chocolate recipe is made from just a few keto-friendly ingredients including heavy cream, 100% cocoa, stevia, and collagen.
+If you look at the nutrition facts below, you’ll see one serving contains just 3 grams of net carbs, 13 grams of protein, and 13 grams of total fat.
+It’s definitely not your average mug of hot cocoa.

-Keep reading to learn how to make this delicious holiday treat and why it’s so low in carbohydrates.
+Keep reading to learn how to make this delicious cold-weather treat and why it’s not only low in carbs but also good for you.

-To give your favorite hot chocolate recipe a low carb spin, you’ll need to make a couple adjustments:
+To give your favorite hot chocolate recipe a low-carb spin, you’ll need to make a couple of adjustments:

 - Use real dark chocolate (or pure cacao)